mlomb/battle/bundler/README.md

 ### Rust

 From the entry point `Cargo.toml`, the bundler will look for the first binary target in the package.
-It will use the main source file (`main.rs`) to start the process.
+It will use the main source file (`main.rs`) of that target to start the process.
 If the package contains a library, the bundler will also process the library code (`lib.rs`) and merge it with the binary code.

 The source code is parsed using the `syn` crate to create a syntax tree.
 The code is then transformed using multiple `syn::VisitMut`, in the following order: